dataspekt/hrcensusnames/README.md

 Function will return a data frame with frequencies of names.
 Frequencies less than 10 are not available and will be returned as missing values.

 When using this data, please acknowledge the source!
-For more info visit [CBS page](https://www.dzs.hr/default_e.htm).
+For more info on the source visit [CBS homepage](https://www.dzs.hr/default_e.htm).